Skip To Content

 Injured employee benefits

-• Maintain their pre-injury income.
+• Maintain pre-injury income.
 Remember, workers’ compensation benefits replace only a portion of lost wages.

 • Recover faster; studies show work is therapeutic.

-• Improve their chances of returning to full duty.
-The likelihood of an injured employee returning to work drops to 50 percent by the 12th week of leave, according to the Job Accommodation Network.
+• Improve chances of returning to full duty.
+The likelihood of an injured employee returning to work drops to 50% by the 12th week of leave, according to the Job Accommodation Network.

 • Steer clear of the stress, anxiety, and depression that often come with being isolated from peers.